alta3/kubernetes-the-alta3-way/README.md

 I also made extensive changes to variable files.
 There is still more to do on this front, there are lots of hardcoded values in files and templates.
 Leaving that as a TODO for later.

+#### TODO:

+ * This playbook needs handlers.
+If any file that is used in a service is modified, call the restart service handler to make sure that the services all get the freshness updates.